LEARNAcademy/syllabus/rails_fullstack/routes_controllers_views.md

-# Rails: Controllers, Routes, Views
+# Rails Routes, Controllers and Views

 ## Overview
 - Understanding the basics of creating a request response cycle in Rails